JadeCharles/pi-particles/README.md

 Inspired by this video (which looks way better than mine). https://www.youtube.com/watch?v=p4YirERTVF0

-Mostly pure JavaScript, but used some React for the UI controls.
-The dependencies are included in the project (not CDN) so it should work out the box.
+Mostly pure JavaScript, but used JQuery for the UI controls.
+The dependencies are included in the project's `/scripts` directory (not CDN) so it should work out the box.
 [Try it](./index.html)

 Only tested in Chrome, so no guarantees on other browsers :/